LTLA/nclist-cpp/README.md

 nclist::overlaps_any(subjects, 40, 50, params, workspace, matches);
 ```

-In some cases, we only want to determine if any overlap exists, without concern for the identity of the overlapping subject ranges.
+In some cases, we only want to determine if any overlap exists, without concern for the identity of the overlapping subject intervals.
-This can be achieved with the `quit_on_first=` parameter, which will return upon finding the first overlapping range for greater efficiency.
+This can be achieved with the `quit_on_first=` parameter, which will return upon finding the first overlapping interval for greater efficiency.

 ```cpp
 params.quit_on_first = true;